Events in June

 Family events and activities

-Lots of farms across the North York Moors will be throwing open their gates to visitors for Open Farm Sunday (10 June) to highlight life on a moorland farm and the vital role farmers play in looking after the countryside, including Stepney Hill Farm, near Scarborough (don't miss the pig racing!) and Stonebeck Gate Farm, Fryup.
+Lots of farms across the North York Moors will be throwing open their gates to visitors for Open Farm Sunday (9 June) to highlight life on a moorland farm and the vital role farmers play in looking after the countryside, including Stepney Hill Farm, near Scarborough, Wildon Grange near Coxwold, Beadlam Grange Farm, near Helmsley, Botton Social Farm, near Danby and close to Stonebeck Gate Farm, Fryup.
 We'll be at Stonebeck Gate Farm with a 'spot the sheepdogs' trail, a mini beast hunt, craft activities for the kids, become a "Young Ranger" helping with stile and bridge building.
 Enjoy sheep shearing, sheepdog & gun dog trials, dry stone walling, moorland management, the onsite museum of antiquated farming machinery, plus the all-important tearoom serving homemade cakes and teas, and lots of animals!
 Drop in any time between 12 noon and 4 pm.
 Free entry.

-Join East Barnby Outdoor Centre and the National Trust for one of their very popular sea kayaking for beginners (30 June) for anyone 14 years and above.
+Join the National Trust and East Barnby Outdoor Centre for one of their very popular sea kayaking for beginners (22 June) for anyone 14 years and above.
 Paddle a sea kayak from Runswick Bay, watch seabirds and discover rockpool life along the way.

 Festivals, music events and performing arts